 Conflicts of interest

-The authors declare no conflict of interest.
+The authors confirm that there are no conflicts of interest.

 Acknowledgements

-The authors would like to thank: Margarita Agujetas, Dolores Baño, Angela Domenech, Rocío Molina, Enriqueta Ochoa, Ruth Olmos, Gerardo Pacheco, Estrella Salvador, José Luis Santos, Agustín Soto, Carmen Tosio and Diego Urgelés who assisted in the recruitment of study participants; Marta Marín and Thomasz Dukanovich who helped in translation.
+The authors would like to thank: Margarita Agujetas, Dolores Baño, Angela Domenech, Rocío Molina, Enriqueta Ochoa, Ruth Olmos, Gerardo Pacheco, Estrella Salvador, José Luis Santos, Agustín Soto, Carmen Tosio and Diego Urgelés who assisted in the recruitment of study participants, along with Marta Marín and Tomasz Dukanovich who helped with the translation.

 References